django-cte

 Recursive Common Table Expressions

 Recursive CTE queries allow fundamentally new types of queries that are not otherwise possible.
-First, a model for the example.

-Recursive CTEs are constructed using With.recursive(), which takes as its first argument a function that constructs and returns a recursive query.
+Recursive CTEs are constructed using CTE.recursive(), which takes as its first argument a function that constructs and returns a recursive query.
 Recursive queries have two elements: first a non-recursive query element, and second a recursive query element.
 The second is typically attached to the first using QuerySet.union().

 def make_regions_cte(cte):